carbon-design-system/carbon-platform/docs/packages-micromanage-cli.md

 ### Re-deploying services automatically

-Succesfully merged changes to the service-config files to `deployed-services/test` and `deployes-services/production` branches will trigger service deployments via the "Deploy Services (Test)" or "Deploy Services (Production)" Github Action, no further user action is required.
+Successfully merged changes to the service-config files to `deployed-services/test` and `deployed-services/production` branches will trigger service deployments via the "Deploy Services (Test)" or "Deploy Services (Production)" Github Action, no further user action is required.

 Please note there must be an existing application deployed on IBM Cloud Code Engine in order to